KireinaHoro/shadowsocks-auto-redir.sh/README.md

 __The following manual supports only distributions with systemd.
 ArchLinux is taken as default.__
 __This script requires ROOT permission and comes with ABSOLUTELY NO WARRANTY.
 Use it at your own risk.__

+Note for IPv6
+---

+This tool currently only bypasses IANA reserved addresses (as defined in [here](https://en.wikipedia.org/wiki/Reserved_IP_addresses#IPv6)) for IPv6, so the `bypass*` options in the configuration files won't take effect.
+They only apply to IPv4.

 Installation
 ---